shahzaibgujjar1/shahzaibgujjar/README.md

 ---

 ### **Key Takeaway**
-By shifting the focus from just "smell" to "wellness & calming," we tapped into an emotional buying trigger, resulting in higher conversion rates and lower ad costs.
+By shifting the focus from just "smell" to "wellness & calming," we tapped into an emotional buying trigger resulting in higher conversion rates and lower ad costs.

 ![dogadsresult](https://github.com/user-attachments/assets/7c43e051-546d-4338-9369-8048a7a78ae4)